mongodb/mongo-python-driver/doc/faq.rst

 connection pooling.
 Each thread gets its own socket reserved on its first operation.
-Those sockets are held until :meth:`~pymongo.connection.Connection.end_request` is called by that thread, or :meth:`~pymongo.connection.Connection.disconnect` is called by any thread, or the thread dies.
+Those sockets are held until :meth:`~pymongo.connection.Connection.end_request` is called by that thread or :meth:`~pymongo.connection.Connection.disconnect` is called by any thread.

 Calling :meth:`~pymongo.connection.Connection.end_request` allows the socket to be returned to the pool, and to be used by other threads